peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 All further instructions assume you're running as root on the VM.

-For the email server instructions please refer to [](/12_articles/45-minimal-linux-email-box.md).
+For the email server instructions, please refer to [](/12_articles/45-minimal-linux-email-box.md).
 The instructions for the RSS header are in [](/12_articles/71-rss-feed.md).

 ### Clean up Google cruft

-Google preinstalls its CLI to the VM cloud images.
-I find it unnecessary and wasteful, so the first step is to clean up:
+Google preinstalls its CLI in the VM cloud images.
+I find it unnecessary and wasteful, clean up:

 ```bash
 apt remove -y google-cloud-cli google-cloud-cli-anthoscli google-guest-agent google-osconfig-agent
 apt autoremove
 ```

-This operation is crazy slow (about 10 minutes), mostly because Google decided to delete the package files one-by-one, instead of in bulk.
-Keeping packages would most likely mean upgrading them, which takes same crazy amount of time.
+This operation is crazy slow (about 10 minutes), mainly because Google decided to delete the package files one by one instead of in bulk.
+Keeping packages would most likely mean upgrading them, which takes the same crazy amount of time.

-If you don't want to wait now, put these packages on hold, and get back uninstalling later:
+If you don't want to wait now, put these packages on hold, and get back to uninstalling later:

 ```bash
 apt-mark hold google-cloud-cli google-cloud-cli-anthoscli google-guest-agent google-osconfig-agent